PaulTreanor/coding-challenges/README.md

 ### Day 21: Anagrams
 - Write a function to check if two strings are anagrams of each other.
 - Write tests for this function.

+# Experiment review
+### I really like GitHub CodeSpaces.
+As a VSCode user I find that it genuinely works near seemlessly.
+I was honestly surprised because I've used codeSandbox in the past and I wasn't that impressed.

+I did have an issue where syntax highlighting wasn't working but changing my theme to `Light(Visual Studio)` fixed that.
+I also ran into a pretty typical ESLint not working issues that VSCode also sometimes has but reloading the page actually helps.

+I appreciate not having to clone a repo and have such a neatly organised environment on my Mac.

+I also appreciate that CodeSpaces encourages you to always commit your code or else they'll keep your CodeSpace active, which costs a small fee.